 It's now understood that in order to drive exceptional customer experiences brands need to extend personalization beyond just recognizing customer names.
 Since customer data is part of a value exchange system that consumers are increasingly conscious of, it's becoming even more important to zero in on the contextual customer insights that allow you to create hyper-personalized experiences.

 What is personalization & why is it valuable?

 According to a Deloitte report, one in five customers interested in personalized products or services is willing to pay a 20% premium to get them.
-Additionally, companies that are creating personalized experiences are increasing revenue two to three times faster than their peers.
+Additionally, companies that are creating personalized customer experiences are increasing revenue two to three times faster than their peers.
 When you consider the prediction by Domo, that by 2020 there will be 1.7MB of new information every second created by every human, there is no question that the data exists.
-What’s needed is technology that allows companies to create individualized services and proactive experiences while incorporating real time feedback and making real time adjustments.
+What’s needed is technology that allows companies to create individualized services and proactive customer experiences while incorporating real-time customer feedback and making real-time adjustments.

-"What’s needed is technology that allows companies to create individualized services and proactive experiences while incorporating real time feedback and making real time adjustments."
+"What’s needed is technology that allows companies to create individualized services and proactive customer experiences while incorporating real-time customer feedback and making real-time adjustments."

-The during-visit feedback request is just one touchpoint in the customer’s omni-channel journey where localization has been made simpler to incorporate.
-Localizing content for social media, online advertising, emails and apps will help build customer trust and engagement, ultimately resulting in higher revenue.
+The during-visit customer feedback request is just one touchpoint in an omnichannel customer journey where localization has been made easier to incorporate.
+Localizing content for social media, online advertising, emails and apps will help build consumer trust and customer engagement, ultimately resulting in higher revenue.

 Learn more about Local Measure's customer experience platform and how it has been designed for businesses to deliver personalized customer experiences at scale.